LOOSE-LIPS/loose-lips-2.0/src/routes/blog/focus-africa-at-the-jago-presents-diallo-kora-w-wuntanara-awale-w-biram-seck/index.md

   - >-
     imported/focus-africa-at-the-jago-presents-diallo-kora-w-wuntanara-awale-w-biram-seck/image825.jpeg
 description: >-
-  It&#39;s a sadly common story, with a near inevitable end: long established, community- supporting music venue gets shut down to be turned into unnecessary luxury flats.
+  It;s a sadly common story, with a near inevitable end: long established, community- supporting music venue gets shut down to be turned into unnecessary luxury flats.
 Community and music fans unite in inspiring, life-affirming protest to stop said luxury flats.
 The result?
 Unnecessary luxury flats.
 In